13 Comparing several means (one-way ANOVA)

 13.1 An illustrative data set

 Suppose you’ve become involved in a clinical trial in which you are testing a new antidepressant drug called Joyzepam.
 In order to construct a fair test of the drug’s effectiveness, the study involves three separate drugs to be administered.
 One is a placebo, and the other is an existing antidepressant / anti-anxiety drug called Anxifree.
 A collection of 18 participants with moderate to severe depression are recruited for your initial testing.
 Because the drugs are sometimes administered in conjunction with psychological therapy, your study includes 9 people undergoing cognitive behavioural therapy (CBT) and 9 who are not.
 Participants are randomly assigned (doubly blinded, of course) a treatment, such that there are 3 CBT people and 3 no-therapy people assigned to each of the 3 drugs.
-A psychologist assesses the mood of each person after a 3 month run with each drug, and the overall improvement in each person’s mood is assessed on a scale ranging from \(-5\) to \(+5\).
-With that as the study design, let’s now load up the data file in clinicaltrial.csv .
-We can see that this data set contains the three variables drug, therapy and mood.gain.
+A psychologist assesses the mood of each person after a 3-month run with each drug, and the overall improvement in each person’s mood is assessed on a scale ranging from

 13.2 How ANOVA works

 In order to answer the question posed by our clinical trial data we’re going to run a one-way ANOVA.
 I’m going to start by showing you how to do it the hard way, building the statistical tool from the ground up and showing you how you could do it if you didn’t have access to any of the cool built-in ANOVA functions in jamovi.
-And I hope you’ll read it carefully, try to do it the long way once or twice to make sure you really understand how ANOVA works, and then once you’ve grasped the concept never ever do it this way again.
+And I hope you’ll read it carefully, try to do it the long way once or twice to make sure you really understand how ANOVA works.

 As a consequence, our alternative hypothesis is that at least one of the three different treatments is different from the others.
 It’s a bit tricky to write this mathematically, because (as we’ll discuss) there are quite a few different ways in which the null hypothesis can be false.
 So for now we’ll just write the alternative hypothesis like this:

 This null hypothesis is a lot trickier to test than any of the ones we’ve seen previously.
-How shall we do it?
-A sensible guess would be to “do an ANOVA”, since that’s the title of the chapter, but it’s not particularly clear why an “analysis of variances” will help us learn anything useful about the means.
+Given the title of this chapter, a sensible guess for how to test this would be to “do an ANOVA”, but it’s not particularly clear why “analysis of variances” will help us learn anything useful about the means.
 In fact, this is one of the biggest conceptual difficulties that people have when first encountering ANOVA.
-To see how this works, I find it most helpful to start by talking about variances, specifically between group variability and within-group variability (Figure 13.2).
+To see how this works, let’s start by talking about variances, specifically between group variability and within-group variability (Figure 13.2).

 13.2.2 From variances to sums of squares

 Okay, so what have we found out?
-We’ve discovered that the total variability associated with the outcome variable (\(SS_{tot}\)) can be mathematically carved up into the sum of “the variation due to the differences in the sample means for the different groups” (\(SS_b\)) plus “all the rest of the variation” (\(SS_w\)) 5.
+We’ve discovered that the total variability associated with the outcome variable (

 Okay, that seems simple enough.
 What we do next is convert our summed squares value into a “mean squares” value, which we do by dividing by the degrees of freedom: